 “Make everything as simple as possible, but not simpler,” said the world-renowned physicist Albert Einstein.
 Your readers and listeners are distracted and overwhelmed.
 If what you write or say is difficult to understand, they will tune you out in a nanosecond.
 Instead, hook their attention with a fact or question about their interests and make your point simply, but not simplistically.
 Simplicity is elegance.
 Being simplistic is condescension.

 10 Have something to say.

 Blogger Jeff Hadeen wrote, “Without something to say, no one is a good writer.”
 Ideas may need to marinate for a while before they’re ready for expression.
 Don’t rush.
 Wait until you have something to say.

 Then, once you know your point, you can return to point number one and start writing.

-Elizabeth Danziger is founder of Work-talk Communications Consulting, a Los Angeles, California-based company that teaches clients effective writing principles to use amid today’s pressures of constant communication.
+Elizabeth Danziger is founder of Worktalk Communications Consulting, a Los Angeles, California-based company that teaches clients effective writing principles to use amid today’s pressures of constant communication.
 She is the author of four books, including Get to the Point!
-Second Edition.
+2nd edition.
 For more information and to sign up for Writamins monthly writing tips, visit www.worktalk.com.